jscoq/jscoq/README.md

-Run Coq in your browser!
+Run the Coq Proof Assistant in your browser!
 ------------------------

-A [Coq](https://coq.inria.fr) Online Integrated Development Environment running in the browser!
+jsCoq is an Online Integrated Development Environment for the [Coq](https://coq.inria.fr) proof assistant and runs in your browser!
 Try it:

 <https://x80.org/rhino-coq/>